When Should You Use Your Emergency Fund?

 Some people use their emergency fund to pay for expenses that are predictable in nature, but not in time.

 But you do know that, at some point, you'll have to put money into fixing your car.
-This is an expense that's predictable in nature, but not in timing.
+It is an expense that's predictable in nature, but not in timing.

 This is also true for needing to replace your car completely.
 At some point in the future, your car will break down to the point at which it's no longer worth fixing.
 Instead of raiding your emergency fund to buy a new car, start making a car payment to yourself right away.

 The same is true for replacing your washing machine, water heater, air conditioner, dishwasher, and the leaking roof on your house.
 You don't know when your roof will spring a leak, and you can't predict when your refrigerator will break down.
 But you do know that at some point in the future this will happen.
 The event is predictable; the timing is not.

 Ideally, you should NOT use your emergency fund to pay for these types of expenses.
 You should set aside a little bit of money each month that allows you to pay for these repairs and maintenance issues when they arise.

 While you hope for the best, sometimes unfortunate events happen that you can't predict.

 You and your spouse might both lose your jobs at the same time.
 You may have a major medical catastrophe, and your insurance refuses to pay the bill.